ibm-cloud-docs/vpc/vpe-faqs.md

 Controlling access to an IP address on a VPC network that is mapped to an {{site.data.keyword.cloud_notm}} service does not control the access to the mapped service itself.

-## Is there a limit to the number of IP addresses I can bind to an endpoint gateway?
+## Is there a limit to the total number of concurrent active connections to an endpoint gateway?
 {: #faq-reserved-ips-and-number-ports}
 {: faq}

-When the reserved IP address that is bound to the endpoint gateway is source NATed on the VPC gateway, it is done by using IP masquerading on the port.
-As the number of IP addresses bound to the endpoint gateway grows, the number of available ports to masquerade might become a concern.
+Connections to a reserved IP address that is bound to the endpoint gateway are source NATed at the VPE gateway.
+The source IP becomes the reserved IP bound to the endpoint gateway, and a UDP/TCP source port is allocated for each connection.
+The total number of TCP/UDP ports is limited, and since every active TCP/UDP connection might consume a source port, the total number of active connections through a VPE gateway is limited.

+To avoid port exhaustion, consider techniques such as long-running connections and connection-pooling to reduce the total number of active connections to a VPE.

 ## How many IP addresses can I use for NAT operations on the VPC gateway?
 {: #faq-ip-nat-operations}